-Ordinary meetings of the Board of Trustees are held every eight weeks on a Wednesday evening in the Trust's boardroom at 124 Main Street, Greytown and are typically of between 2 and 4 hours duration.
-This schedule is supplemented with additional meetings and workshops approved by Trustees as required to deal with particular issues as they arise.
-The Trust's AGM is held in September.
+Ordinary meetings of the Board of Trustees are held approx. every 8 weeks on a weekday morning.
+Meetings are typically 2 hours in duration and are held in the Trust's boardroom at 124 Main Street, Greytown.
+The Trust also has a board Audit and Risk Subcommittee and there will be a requirement for participation from some Trustees on that subcommittee.
+Audit and Risk meetings are generally held four times a year mainly focused on the Trusts annual Audit process.
+This schedule is supplemented with an annual planning workshop and any other additional meetings and workshops, determined by Trustees as required to deal with particular issues or needs as they arise.

 Trustees are paid an annual honorarium, which is subject to withholding tax.
 The honorarium is \$4,980, with the Board Chairperson and Deputy Chairperson receiving an additional \$3,325 and \$1,250 per annum respectively to cover their extra responsibilities.
 Remuneration levels are periodically redetermined by the Minister for Local Government and approved under the Cabinet Fees Framework.
-They were last reviewed in March 2019, when the Minister decided there was no justification for an increase.

 Unless they vacate office sooner, Trustees are elected for a six-year term.
 The Act requires that the three longest serving Trustees must retire by rotation at each triennial local body election in October.
-This year the retiring Trustees are Catherine Rossiter-Stead, Derek Wilson, and Stephen (Sid) Kempton, who can stand for re-election if they so choose.
+This year the retiring Trustees are Phil Holden, Wayne Regnault, and Matt Bell, who can stand for re-election if they so choose.